Heckler & Koch HK33: Sporting variants

 Civilian semi-automatic sporting version produced by Century International Arms, Inc. It comes with an 18.9 or 16.25 in barrel with a 1:9 twist ratio.
 A carrying handle and 40-round magazine are standard.
 Advertised weight is 8.2 lbs.
 The C-93 is built from Thai Type-11 parts kits using an American made barrel and other miscellaneous American parts.

 Combat history

 A copy of the Heckler & Koch HK33 was built under licence by Harrington & Richardson as T223 during the Vietnam War.
 Although heavier than the M16, it was used in small numbers by SEAL teams due to its available 40-round magazine.
-In Myanmar, the Karen National Liberation Army fielded government-made HK33s.
+In Myanmar, the Karen National Liberation Army and People's Defence Force fielded both government-made HK33s and Thai-made HK33s.
 Thai government units fielded HK33s during the South Thailand insurgency.
 Some of these rifles were seized by groups such as the Patani United Liberation Organisation or the Gerakan Mujahidin Islam Patani.
 The Kurdistan Workers' Party often claimed it seized HK33s from the Turkish forces.